damjanrak/pg_dsp/README.md

-# Hardware accelerators for DSP algorithms implemented using PYGEARS
+# Hardware accelerators for DSP algorithms - novel hardware design approach PYGEARS
 I will go through hardware implementation of numerous accelerators targeting mostly DSP algorithms.
 This blog will try to explain power of new hw design methodology incorporated in PYGEARS.

 ## Finite Impulse Response *(FIR)* system - discrete convolution